foldda/charian/README.md

 **Interface IRda**

-The IRda interface contains definition of two methods:
+The IRda interface contains the definition of two methods:
 ```csharp
 Rda ToRda()   /* returns properties and state of this object in an Rda container object */
 IRda FromRda(Rda rda) /* restores properties and state of this object from values in an Rda container */